arya232004/Document-Dialogue/README.md

 - **Summary Generation**: Automatically generate concise summaries of the PDF content, saving time and providing quick overviews.
 - **Translation**: Translate the content of the PDF into different languages, facilitating understanding across language barriers.
 - **Text-to-Audio Conversion**: Convert the PDF content into audio format, enabling users to listen to the document, useful for multitasking or accessibility purposes.
+- **Accuracy**: Get the accuracy of the generated text, about how relevant the response is.

 ## Installation